PS-RANASINGHE/llm_training_mistral_7B/README.md

 **💡 Best Practice:** Use a **hybrid approach** by fine-tuning for core improvements and using RAG for real-time knowledge retrieval.

-Basically in RAG what it does is retrieves the exact data from somewhere(probably a database or wifi page) does some content scraping and generate nice texts as it has trained before.
+Basically in RAG what it does is retrieves the exact data from somewhere(probably a database or wiki page) does some content scraping and generate nice texts as it has trained before.
 This is better where you need an accurate 100% output everytime.

 # Explaination of the code
 For this project I used the google's infra 'google Colab' to host and run the project.
 Let us go through.